 General principles of treatment

 1. Almost all drops have a limited shelf life after opening.
-This must be monitored and not used after the expiration date.
+You need to monitor this and not use them after the expiration date.

-2. Even if one eye is affected, the medicine is instilled in both.
+2. Even if one eye is affected, the medicine is instilled into both.

-3. It is important that the pipette does not touch the eye during instillation, otherwise it becomes infected.
+3. It is important that the pipette does not touch the eye when instilled, otherwise it will become infected.

-4. Even if the baby is closing his eyes, drip into the inner corner between the eyelids.
-When he opens his eyes, the medicine will still go where it needs to be.
+4. Even if the baby closes his eyes, drip into the inner corner between the eyelids.
+When he opens his eyes, the medicine will still go where it is needed.

-5. If there is a lot of pus or mucus in the eye, cleanse first, otherwise no drops will help: they will dissolve in a huge accumulation of bacteria.
-The eyes of children are washed with a warm decoction of chamomile, tea leaves, furacilin solution or ordinary boiled water, using sterile cotton wool.
+5. If there is a lot of pus or mucus in the eye, first cleanse it, otherwise no drops will help: they will dissolve in a huge accumulation of bacteria.
+Children's eyes are washed with warm chamomile decoction, tea leaves, furatsilin solution or ordinary boiled water, using sterile cotton wool.

-6. Frequent instillation during the acute course of the disease is due to the fact that with profuse lacrimation, the medicine is quickly washed out, which means that its action stops after half an hour.
-For this reason, it is effective to lay an ointment behind the eyelid at night: its action lasts until the morning.
+6. Frequent instillation during the acute course of the disease is due to the fact that with profuse lacrimation, the medicine is quickly washed away, which means its effect stops after half an hour.
+For this reason, putting ointment behind the eyelid at night is effective: its effect lasts until the morning.

 7. Treatment is continued for another three days after the symptoms have disappeared.

-To get sick with conjunctivitis as rarely as possible, you need to follow simple rules of hygiene:
+To get conjunctivitis as little as possible, you need to follow simple hygiene rules:

 • bathe and wash the child daily;